hugegene/Car-Parts-Stockist-Web-Application/README.md

 # Online-Car-Parts-Stockist
-This is a project to create a online car parts stoclist system using Java Spring MVC Framework
+This is a project to create a online car parts stockist system using Java Spring MVC Framework.